ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 ### Declaring a file system

-The <a href="https://os-doc-builder.test.mbed.com/docs/v5.7/mbed-os-api-doxy/classmbed_1_1_file_system.html" target="_blank">FileSystem</a> class provides the core API for file system operations.
+The [FileSystem](https://os-doc-builder.test.mbed.com/docs/v5.7/mbed-os-api-doxy/classmbed_1_1_file_system.html) class provides the core API for file system operations.
 You must provide a block device to back the file system.
 When you declare a file system with a name, you can open files on the file system through the `open` and `fopen` functions.

 #### Open